warrenronsiek/emr_cli/README.md

 * pemKey: the name of the key used in the cluster.
 Do not inclued the `.pem` extension
 * instanceCount: quantity of instances
 * serviceRole: the name of the role EMR service assumes to create the cluster (typically EMR_DefaultRole)
 * instanceProfile: the ARN of the IAM profile that you want the cluster instances to use
+* additionalSecurityGroups: (optional) additional security groups to apply to master/worker nodes
+* shufflePartitions: (optional) duh
-* emrVersion: (optional) defaults to 6.1.0
+* emrVersion: (optional) defaults to 6.3.0
 * bidPct: (optional) percent of max price that you want to pay.
 Defaults to on-demand.
 * jar: (optional) s3 path of the jar you want to run
 * jarClass: (optional) the entrypoint class of your jar